Menu Toggle Software

 At the beginning of each three-year cycle, there are many code change proposals in the Statewide CASE Team’s queue for consideration, which are sourced from previous code cycles, conversations with industry experts or other stakeholders, or direct recommendations via our code change proposal form.

-2025 Code Change Proposal Submissions – Current Status
+From Code Change Proposal Submissions to Current Status

-The below graphics show the number of submissions that the Statewide CASE Team has received thus far by building type and system type.
-These numbers will change over time as proposals are received and evaluated.
-The Statewide CASE Team considers a number of factors when screening submissions, including:
+The graphics below show the number of submissions that the Statewide CASE Team received by building type and system type.
+These numbers changed over time as proposals are received and evaluated.
+The Statewide CASE Team considers several factors when screening submissions, including:

-• Prioritization: Greenhouse gas savings potential, electricity savings potential, natural gas savings potential, environmental and social justice impacts, non-energy benefits (such as water conservation), adoption ability, code compliance and enforceability, cost-effectiveness, technical feasibility, and market readiness
+• Prioritization: Greenhouse gas savings potential, electricity savings potential, natural gas savings potential, environmental and social justice impacts, non-energy benefits (such as water conservation), adoptability, code compliance and enforceability, cost-effectiveness, technical feasibility, and market readiness

 2025 Code Change Proposals by Building Type

-The following chart shows the number of code change proposals by building type and will be updated over time.
+The following chart shows the number of code change proposals by building type updated over time.
 In April 2022, the total number of proposals under consideration was n=645, up from n=392 at the end of 2021.
-The sectors are nonresidential, multifamily, and single family.
-As shown below, the most common code change proposals occur in the nonresidential sector.
+As of July 2023, n=54.
+The sectors are Nonresidential, Multifamily, and Single Family.
+As shown below, the most common code change proposals occur in the Nonresidential sector.

 2025 Code Change Proposals by System Type